JAC Liner: History

-JAC (Jaime A. Chua) Liner, owned by the Chua Family, began operating in April 1987 as a sole proprietorship operating two second hand buses along the Alabang - Fairview route.
+JAC (Jaime A. Chua) Liner, owned by the Chua Family, began operating in April 1987 as a sole proprietorship operating second hand buses.
 The owner's family backyard lot functioned as the company's repair garage and head office.

 Metro Manila Bus Company's Yutong ZK6107H.

 In 1988, JAC Liner acquired eight additional second-hand buses from other bus operators.
 These were rehabilitated and made operational.
 A year after, they were assisted by the Bus Installment Purchase Program (BIPP), a program that would allow them to purchase buses on installment basis which allowed them to purchase 26 new buses and was granted to have additional franchises along EDSA.

 In March 1992, they were formally incorporated as JAC Liner.
 Two years later, they moved their operations to the Southern Tagalog region, where it established itself as one of the largest bus companies in the country.

 In 2004, the founders decided to go on semi-retirement and passed on the day-to-day management of the company to their children while retaining long-term policy-making functions of the corporation.
 In December of that same year, JAC Liner formed their first subsidiary, Lucena Lines, with a fleet of around 60 buses.

 In 2010, JAC Liner bought the Tarlac City-based company Dionisio R. De Leon Express and established Pangasinan Solid North Transit.
 From 30 or so bus units, Pangasinan Solid North expanded their fleet size up to around 150 bus units.
 In 2011, JAC Liner became the first bus company in the country to offer free WiFi on board through a partnership with the Philippine Long Distance Telephone Company.

 In March 2014, JAC Liner took over the Santa Cruz line of Green Star Express.
 Months later, JAC Liner acquired the whole franchise of Greenstar and their remaining buses were transferred to Lucena Lines, but they retained some units under the Green Star Express name.